How to incorporate a company in Singapore ?

 A representative oﬃce is prohibited from carrying on a business in Singapore, as technically it has no legal corporate status in Singapore.
 Registration of a representative oﬃce should be considered when a foreign company wishes to test the business environment in Singapore before making investment decisions.
 It must conﬁne its activities to market research, feasibility studies, promotional and liaison work on behalf of the parent company.

 Approval for the establishment of a representative oﬃce must be obtained from IE Singapore.

 A foreign company which intends to carry on business in Singapore, but which does not wish to incorporate a Singapore company may register a branch under the Companies Act.
 The registration must be completed before the branch commences business.

 Under the Singapore Companies Act, a branch is classiﬁed as a foreign company.
-There must be at least two agents (being natural persons resident in Singapore) who are duly appointed by the company (i.e. head oﬃce) by way of a power of attorney or memorandum of appointment.
+There must be at least one authorised representative (being a natural person resident in Singapore) who are duly appointed by the company (i.e. head oﬃce) by way of a power of attorney or memorandum of appointment.

 Private Company (LLC or Pte Ltd)

 A private company is easily identifiable by its name which contains the word “Private” (abbreviated to be “Pte.”) or “Sendirian” (a word in malay and abbreviated to be “Sdn.”).